temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 :::note

 This app uses a hard-coded "money-transfer-workflow" string for the Workflow ID.
-If you run the transfer app a second time, you'll raise an error unless a Worker is running and has already processed the previous request.
 If this happens to you, just ignore the error.

 :::